meisong541/meisong541.github.io/_posts/2019-09-12-Replica_method_2.markdown

 ## 1. Introduction

-In the previous post, we saw how to use the replica method to calculate the spectral norm of the spiked GOE matrix.
+In my previous post, we saw how to use the replica method to calculate the spectral norm of the spiked GOE matrix.
 Besides the spectral norm, another interesting quantity of random matrices is the spectral density: the limiting empirical distribution of eigenvalues.
-In this post, we show how to calculate the spectral density of random matrices using the replica method.
-Let us take the GOE matrix as an example.
+Similarly using the replica method, we show in this post how to calculate the spectral density of random matrices.
+In particular, we will illustrate the method through the example of GOE matrix.

-The prerequisite knowledge for this post is Stieltjes transforms.
-For a basic introduction to Stieltjes transforms and its applications to the GOE matrix, I recommend reading <a href = "https://terrytao.wordpress.com/2010/02/02/254a-notes-4-the-semi-circular-law/#more-3426">Terrence Tao's blog</a>.
-The shape of the spectral density of the GOE matrix is a semicircle, and hence this famous result is called the <a href="https://en.wikipedia.org/wiki/Wigner_semicircle_distribution">semicircle law</a>.
+The mathematics of this post builds upon Stieltjes transforms, which we will not dive into for the sake of brevity.
+For a detailed introduction to Stieltjes transforms and its applications to the GOE matrix, I recommend reading <a href = "https://terrytao.wordpress.com/2010/02/02/254a-notes-4-the-semi-circular-law/#more-3426">Terrence Tao's blog</a>.
+It is worth noting that the shape of the spectral density of the GOE matrix is a semicircle, and hence this famous result is called the <a href="https://en.wikipedia.org/wiki/Wigner_semicircle_distribution">semicircle law</a>.